MrAbuz/Connect-to-wallets-part2--nextjs-ethers/README.md

 then click the url it provides (it opens a tab)
 ```

-Then open a new terminal, and:
+Then open a new terminal (a 2nd terminal), and:

 ```
 cd ..